Capacity: 4,100 (Seats 980)

 Opposite the Main Stand, is the mostly open Ashby Street Terrace.
 On this side located on the halfway line is strange looking small pre-fabricated covered seated stand, which is raised above pitch level, called the Ronnie Pilkington Stand (pictured above right).
 It was installed at the end of the 2017/18 season and is intended to be used by corporate guests.
 To either side of this stand are flat standing areas, whilst behind this side are a row of small floodlight pylons with a grassy bank behind these.
 Apparently at one time fans used to stand on this grassy bank, but alas no more.
 At one end is a small covered terrace that sits directly behind the goal, which is called the Pilling Lane End.
-Unusually it has quite a high roof for such a small area, and it oddly does not have any open terrace to either side but has instead grassed areas.
+Oddly does not have any open terrace to either side but has instead grassed areas.
 At the other end is a more substantial sized terrace, the Duke Street Terrace.
 This end had a new roof put on in early 2016.
 As well as giving some much-needed cover, it has also helped boost the atmosphere within the ground.
 However, it does have a number of supporting pillars running across the front of it.
 Also of interest is the stadium entrance which has some wrought ironwork gates.

 For most games at Victory Park, fans are not segregated.
 If segregation needs to be put in force then the Pilling Lane End is allocated to away fans.
 This consists of a small covered terrace that runs for around a quarter of the width of the pitch and is situated directly behind the goal.
 It does have some supporting pillars along the front that could impede your view.
 There is also a small flat standing area running behind the pitch perimeter wall.